trailblazer/trailblazer.github.io/blog/2017-trailblazer-2-1-released.md

 in 19 out of 20 cases, it sucks to mutate a hash, for example tracing still uses it

+Builder immutable, better maintainable with guilds as an example

 # Making of: DSL